j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 <br>

-Likewise, with the 'system' subdirectory (This folder contains essential control files that dictate the simulation's settings, numerical schemes, and solvers.
-Key files in this directory include controlDict (simulation control settings), fvSchemes (discretization schemes for various equations), and fvSolution (solver settings and convergence parameters).
-These files determine how the simulation will be executed and provide users control over the simulation process.):
+Likewise, with the 'system' subdirectory (this folder contains essential control files that dictate the simulation's settings, numerical schemes, and solvers.):

 <br>